 The School District expects mutual respect, civility, and orderly conduct among all people on school property or at a school event.
-No person on school property or at a school event (including visitors, students, and employees) shall perform any of the following acts:
+No person on school property or at a school event (including visitors, students, and employees) shall:

-- 1. Strike, injure, threaten, harass, or intimidate a staff member, a Board member, sports official or coach, or any other person. - 2.
-Behave in an unsportsmanlike manner, or use vulgar or obscene language. - 3.
-Unless specifically permitted by State law, possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device. - 4.
-Damage or threaten to damage another's property. - 5.
-Damage or deface school property. - 6.
-Violate any Illinois law, or town or county ordinance. - 7.
-Smoke or otherwise use tobacco products.

-- 8. Distribute, consume, use, possess, or be under the influence of an alcoholic beverage or illegal drug; be present when the person's alcohol or illegal drug consumption is detectible, regardless of when and/or where the use occurred. - 9.
-Use or possess medical cannabis. - 10.
-Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner). - 11.
-Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board. - 12.
-Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized District employee's directive. - 13.
-Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding. - 14.
-Violate other District policies or regulations, or a directive from an authorized security officer or District employee. - 15.
+- 1. Strike, injure, threaten, harass, or intimidate a staff member, a Board member, sports official or coach, or any other person; - 2.
+Behave in an unsportsmanlike manner, or use vulgar or obscene language; - 3.
+Possess a weapon, any object that can reasonably be considered a weapon or looks like a weapon, or any dangerous device; - 4.
+Damage or threaten to damage another's property; - 5.
+Damage or deface school property; - 6.
+Violate any Illinois law, or municipality or county ordinance; - 7.
+Smoke or otherwise use tobacco products; - 8.
+Consume, possess, distribute, or be under the influence of alcoholic beverages or illegal drugs; - 9.
+Impede, delay, disrupt, or otherwise interfere with any school activity or function (including using cellular phones in a disruptive manner); - 10.
+Enter upon any portion of school premises at any time for purposes other than those that are lawful and authorized by the Board; - 11.
+Operate a motor vehicle: (a) in a risky manner, (b) in excess of 20 miles per hour, or (c) in violation of an authorized District employee's directive; - 12.
+Engage in any risky behavior, including roller-blading, roller-skating, or skateboarding; - 13.
+Violate other District policies or regulations, or a directive from an authorized security officer or District employee; or - 14.
 Engage in any conduct that interferes with, disrupts, or adversely affects the District or a School function.